 Small Estate Transfers

 Previously, the threshold amount for an estate to trigger probate was $150,000 for estates with no real property.
 That amount increased to $166,250 for estates with no real property.
 For estates that include real property, the amount also increased from $50,000 to $55,425.

 Although this is good news to avoid Probate, we never recommend testing these limits with your own estate.
-Check the title to your assets to ensure they are all properly titled in your revocable trust to avoid Probate when you eventually don’t wake up.
+Check your asset titles to ensure they are all properly transferred in your revocable trust to avoid Probate when you eventually don’t wake up.

 Increased Exemption Amounts

 The Federal Estate Tax exemption increased in 2020 to $11.58 million per person.
 Therefore, if you have less than $11.58 million to leave to your loved ones, a charity, dog, or cat, it will pass estate tax-free!

 The annual gift exclusion remained unchanged at $15,000.
 So any kids still on your “payroll” will not be getting a raise this year, at least not tax-free.

 Secure act and Stretch IRAs